 Electronic applications are evaluated according to the following criteria:

 - instructor’s letter of recommendation (10 %)

 - academic results (study percentile at MU 15 %)

 - electronic application (15 %)

-- The program coordinator will inform you of the next steps to be taken by email as soon as you have been chosen in the Centre's selection procedure.
+- You will be informed about the next steps by e-mail by the programme coordinator as soon as you are selected in the CZS selection procedure.